awsdocs/aws-control-tower-guide/doc_source/aws-multi-account-landing-zone.md

 Most landing zones develop over time\.
 As the number of organizational units \(OUs\) and accounts in your AWS Control Tower landing zone increases, you can extend your AWS Control Tower deployment in ways that help organize your workloads effectively\.
 This chapter provides prescriptive guidance on how to plan and set up your AWS Control Tower landing zone, in alignment with the AWS multi\-account strategy, and extend it over time\.

+For a general discussion about best practices for organizational units, see [Best Practices for Organizational Units with AWS Organizations](http://aws.amazon.com/blogs/mt/best-practices-for-organizational-units-with-aws-organizations/)\.

 ## AWS multi\-account strategy: Best practices guidance<a name="multi-account-guidance"></a>

 AWS best practices for a well\-architected environment recommend that you should separate your resources and workloads into multiple AWS accounts\.
 You can think of AWS accounts as isolated resource containers: they offer workload categorization, as well as blast radius reduction when things go wrong\.